autistic-symposium/blockchain-science-py/web3_python_toolkit/README.md

 ##### middleware

-* a web3.py instance can be configured via middleware, using an onion metaphor: each layer may affect both the request and response from the provider.
+* a web3.py instance can be configured via middleware (sitting between the web3 methods and the provider).
+* middlewares use an onion metaphor: each layer may affect both the request and response from the provider.
+* each middleware layer gets invoked before the request reaches the provider, and then processes the result after the provider returns, in reverse order.
+* we often use `geth_poa_middleware`, to run with geth's Proof-of-Authority (PoA) consensus. this adds support for more than 32 bytes in each block (the `extraData` field).